💰 Financial CalculatorsFree · No signup

 Tips & Best Practices

-- ✓The 50% rule: estimate operating expenses at 50% of gross rent as a quick screening tool.
-If rent is $2,000/month, estimate $1,000 in expenses, leaving $1,000 for debt service and cash flow.
-Any property where the mortgage payment exceeds $1,000 on this formula will likely have negative cash flow.
+• The 50 percent expense rule is one of the most useful quick-screening tools in property investment: estimate total operating expenses at 50 percent of gross rent as a rapid filter.
+If rent is $2,000 per month, assume $1,000 in expenses, leaving $1,000 per month to service the mortgage.
+Any property where the monthly mortgage payment exceeds $1,000 on this formula will likely produce negative cash flow in practice.

 Who Uses This Calculator